 The government of Indonesia also stated that there are several challenges faced by the government in fully realizing the rights of education for persons with disabilities.
 One of the challenges is to promote inclusive schools with excellent quality of infrastructure, teachers, curriculum, and supported by appropriate learning environments for students regardless of their type of disabilities.

 Law No. 8 Year 2016 on Disabilities has mandated the availability of adequate accommodations and disability service units for persons with disabilities in schools and higher education facilities but requires implementing regulations to realise this.
-Various Disability Persons Organizations (DPOs) have provided recommendations to the Ministry of Education and Culture on appropriate accommodations that need to be made for various disabilities, as draft government regulation materials.
+Various Disability Persons Organizations (OPDs) have provided recommendations to the Ministry of Education and Culture on appropriate accommodations that need to be made for various disabilities, as draft government regulation materials.
 However, until now the draft regulation has not been passed and there are always concerns that the recommendations from OPDs will be omitted from draft regulation.

 To carry out inclusive education, the Ministry of Education and Culture only focuses on providing assistance to schools and students, without paying further attention to the quality of education.
 In the National Human Rights Action Plan (RANHAM) 2017 - 2019, for example, the inclusive education program includes, tuition assistance for children with disabilities, increasing the competence of inclusive teachers, and provincial level inclusive education training, and inclusive school fee assistance.